 Trainings & Workshops – MSH-TA is dedicated to the safety and sovereignty of Native women, assisting Native communities in the development and enhancement of culturally specific responses to violence against women based on each community’s unique circumstances.
 We provide culturally relevant training and workshops addressing violence against Native women to Office on Violence Against Women Tribal Program grantees:

 - Developing Batterer Intervention Programs in Tribal Communities

 - Domestic Violence Training

-- Creating a Coordinated Community Response in Tribal Communities
+- Creating a Coordinated Community Response in Tribal Communities (On-site)

 We also offer training and consultation on facilitating education groups and grassroots organizing on issues that affect the safety & sovereignty of Native women.

 *Consultations – MSH-TA offers on-site consultations for planning and program development.
 These may include one to three days of evaluation and assessment of services such as shelter, advocacy, batterers’ re-education, developing a coordinated community response, law enforcement, developing tribal visitation centers, and other related programs.

 Trainings and workshops are customized to your community’s needs and resources.
 Call us toll-free at: 888-305-1650.

 MSH-TA is supported by grant no. 2015-TA-AX-K028 awarded by the Office on Violence Against Women, U.S. DoJ.
 Opinions, findings, conclusions, and recommendations are those of the author(s) and do not necessarily represent the official position or policies of the U.S. DoJ, Office on Violence Against Women.